Sharpening bandsaw blades

-My first attempt at sharpening bandsaw blades was just to go at it with a cut-off disk on a Dremel tool and the blade still in the bandsaw.
+My first attempt at sharpening was to go at it with a cut-off disk on a Dremel tool and the blade still in the saw.

-I was able to get the blade sharper than it was before, but the sharpened blade ended up making a wavy sort of cut in the wood.
-It was also hard to focus on the blade and cutter without another reference nearby, and I often ended up nicking the corners of teeth that I had just sharpened.
-So I figured perhaps this was not the best way to sharpen a bandsaw blade.
+I was able to get the blade sharper than before, but the sharpened blade ended up making a wavy sort of cut in the wood.
+It was also hard to focus on the blade and the cutting wheel without another visual reference nearby.
+I often ended up nicking the corners of teeth that I just sharpened.
+So I figured this was not the best way to do it.

 Why the red lines on the drawing?
-Well, you can't always assume people read
+Not everyone reads the text.

-To start over again, I held a sharpening stone against the tips of the teeth for a few seconds with the blade running, so that they'd all be flattened a little to a consistent height.
+To start over, I held a sharpening stone against the tips of the teeth for a few seconds with the saw running, so that they'd all be flattened to a consistent height.
 If your blade is inconsistently dull, perhaps as a side effect of cutting a nail or a staple, this may be a good idea.
-But if your blade is just dull from regular use, this step might not help any.
+But if your blade is dull from regular use, I wouldn't recommend this.

-The next step was to rig up a setup for grinding the teeth.
-It had to be a one that I'd be comfortable sitting at.
-My rationale was that the more comfortable I was while sharpening the blade, the less tiring it would be, and I would end up doing a more consistent job of it.
+The next step was to rig up a set-up for grinding the teeth.
+My rationale was that the more comfortable I was while sharpening, the less tiring it would be, and I would end up doing a more consistent job.